 Learn the Geography

 When my son was completing his PhD in Brussels, I was constantly asked if I worried about my son’s safety.
 Especially by his nervous grandmother who is sure there’s a terrorist around every corner of the EU’s capital city.
 After all, deadly bombs did go off at the Brussels Airport and in the metro.
 Attacks in other European cities have been linked to terrorist operatives in Belgium.

 Expect Security Checks

 Allow extra time for the airport-like security at major venues, as I encountered at the famous opera houses in Paris.
 You’ll get through the line faster if you keep the stuff you are carrying to a minimum.
-Credit card, phone, some pocket spending money and a small camera if you don’t want to take pictures only with a phone.
+Credit card, phone, some pocket spending money and a pocket sized camera like my Panasonic Lumix if you don’t want to take pictures only with a phone.
 That’s it.
 Have a copy of your passport ID page (on paper or stored on your phone) and check the real one in a secure location where you’re staying.
 (Be aware that not all hotel room safes are really safe.)
 And, this may seem obvious, but put your camera away when going through security.

 Stay alert in “Soft Targets”